-A relatively simple concept, the prong (a.k.a. claw) is a piece of metal that holds gemstones in place from underneath by gripping around them in three, four, five, or six places.
-The more prongs, the more secure.
-However, more prongs also mean less light around the gemstone, making it slightly less visible.
-The prong can be finished rounded, flat or pointed (a.k.a. eagle)–you call the shots.
+A relatively simple concept, the claw (a.k.a. prong) is a piece of metal that holds gemstones in place from underneath by gripping around them in three, four, five, or six places.
+The more claws, the more secure.
+However, more claws also mean less light around the gemstone, making it slightly less visible.
+The claws can be finished rounded, flat or pointed (a.k.a. eagle)–you call the shots.

-The customization doesn’t end there.
-Prongs come in a variety of shapes.
+The customisation doesn’t end there.
+Claws come in a variety of shapes.

 The cathedral setting takes its inspiration from the high arches and beams that uphold ceilings inside cathedrals.
 With graceful arches of precious metal, the cathedral setting is most visible when viewed through the finger.
 The center stone of the ring is elevated to dramatic heights, allowing maximum light to flow around and through it, resulting in breathtaking brilliance that reflects off the metalwork.
 It also ensures that your diamond or colored gemstone has a magical impact because the size of the stone appears larger since it is lifted off the shank.